-4.6.1.4 Burbank Western Channel Bike Path (Planned Phase II) (B-4)
+4.6.1.4 Burbank Western Channel Bike Path (Phase II) (B-4)

 The Burbank Western Channel Bike Path is a Class I bike path that runs along the Burbank-Western Flood Control Channel in the city of Burbank.
 Phase I of the Burbank Western Channel Bike Path is a 0.4-mile portion of the bike path that has already been constructed outside the study area from Alameda Avenue to Victory Boulevard.
-The planned Phase II of the Burbank Western Channel Bike Path is a 1-mile planned portion of the Class I bike path that is located inside the study area, and that would run from the Downtown Burbank Metrolink Station to Alameda Avenue.
+Phase II of the Burbank Western Channel Bike Path is a 1-mile portion of the Class I bike path that is located inside the study area, and runs from the Downtown Burbank Metrolink Station to Alameda Avenue.
+Phase II of the Burbank Western Channel Bike Path opened in February 2021.
 The City of Burbank Parks and Recreation Department and Community Development Department are the officials with jurisdiction over the planned Phase II of the Burbank Western Channel Bike Path.
-The planned Phase II of the Burbank Western Channel Bike Path has been formally designated in the City of Burbank Bicycle Master Plan (City of Burbank 2009).
+Phase II of the Burbank Western Channel Bike Path has been formally designated in the City of Burbank Bicycle Master Plan (City of Burbank 2009).
+The Burbank Western Channel Bike Path is also designated in the City of Burbank Complete Streets Plan (City of Burbank 2020) and the Burbank2035 General Plan (City of Burbank 2013).

-The planned Phase II of the Burbank Western Channel Bike Path is in an urbanized area primarily surrounded by commercial and industrial buildings, the existing railroad corridor, and I-5.
-The planned Phase II of the Burbank Western Channel Bike Path is proposed to begin at the Downtown Burbank Metrolink Station, travel southeast along Flower Street, and cross over to the west side of the channel via an existing, abandoned railroad bridge.
-The bike path would continue along the west side of the channel and then transition to the east side of the channel at Providencia Avenue and Lake Street.
-The bike path would then connect to the completed Phase I of the Burbank Western Channel Bike Path at Alameda Avenue.
+Phase II of the Burbank Western Channel Bike Path is in an urbanized area primarily surrounded by commercial and industrial buildings, the existing railroad corridor, and I-5.
+Phase II of the Burbank Western Channel Bike Path begins at the Downtown Burbank Metrolink Station, travel southeast along Flower Street, and cross over to the west side of the channel via an existing, abandoned railroad bridge.
+The bike path continues along the west side of the channel and then transition to the east side of the channel at Providencia Avenue and Lake Street.
+The bike path then connects to Phase I of the Burbank Western Channel Bike Path at Alameda Avenue.

-As shown in Figure 4-7, the HSR Build Alternative would require a temporary construction easement on an approximately 20-foot-long portion of the planned Phase II of the Burbank Western Channel Bike Path along Flower Street.
-The construction proposed in this area consists of relocating existing oil and fiber-optic lines from the railroad corridor to underneath Flower Street.
+The design for the HSR Build Alternative has been modified to avoid the Burbank Western Channel Bike Path.
+As shown in Figure 4-7, the HSR Build Alternative would require a temporary construction easement adjacent to Phase II of the Burbank Western Channel Bike Path along Flower Street to relocate existing oil and fiber-optic lines from the railroad corridor to underneath Flower Street.
 The existing railroad bridge that crosses over the channel would remain in place.
-After project implementation, HSR trains would run approximately 200 feet northeast of the planned Phase II of the Burbank Western Channel Bike Path.
+After project implementation, HSR trains would run approximately 200 feet northeast of Phase II of the Burbank Western Channel Bike Path.